 On the overclocking front I was able to push our MSI card up to around the 1,900MHz mark, though thanks to the 75W power limit from the PCIe slot it was often throttling back the GPU to around 1,850MHz.
 That will net you a few extra frames per second on average, but without an extra PCIe power connector you’re not going to see the real limits of the GP107 silicon.
 That said, seriously overclockable GTX 1050 Ti cards are going to be well above the MSRP and will miss out on the easy upgradability the stock, bus-powered GTX 1050 Ti offers.

 Nvidia’s GTX 1050 Ti really does have a lot going for it.
 You get impressive 1080p performance on a wide variety of games for a decent price and it offers arguably the simplest PC upgrade you can get.
 By taking all its power from the PCIe slot it is a drop-in upgrade for any PC out there.
-It means pretty much any off-the-shelf office PC can be instantly turned into a 1080p gaming rig with this $139 (£139) upgrade - that really does bring PC gaming within reach of pretty much everyone, and offers greater image fidelity than either of the consoles at that level.
+It meant pretty much any off-the-shelf office PC could be instantly turned into a 1080p gaming rig with a $139 (£139) upgrade.
+Sadly now the price is closer to $200 (£200) which means it's a bit further away from bringing PC gaming within reach of pretty much everyone.